 I told him it was splendid, and that he had nothing to fear, and we walked about through the jungle clearing while the Shining One explained things to us.
 Soon we had both recovered from the shock and he took us back to the firing line to fetch more of our people and introduce them to this life.
 That is where we are now, and I wanted to get further and learn how to impress my thoughts upon the men in charge.

-I’m grateful to you for my first lesson; it doesn’t seem to have gone too badly, but I’m tired now and I’ll wish myself back in my jungle home of refreshment.
-I see there are no separate places, all are moods within ourselves, just like what we were taught as children.
+I’m grateful to you for my first lesson—it doesn’t seem to have gone too badly, but I’m tired now and I’ll wish myself back in my jungle home of refreshment.
+I see there are no separate places and all are moods within ourselves, just like what we were taught as children.
 “The Kingdom of God is within you.”
 Goodnight.

-We came abroad in the Spring.
+We came abroad in the spring.
 I was one of the Snodsbury lot.
 I’ll give you my name soon but you likely don’t remember me.
 We was all split up and I got sent to Egypt.
-It was a show, I never thought as how I could have lived through it.
+It was a show … I never thought as how I could have lived through it.
 You know what I mean.
 I didn’t know that dying was like this.
-I thought it was all over and finished and sometimes we seemed to go through such a gruelling I didn’t see as how we could stand any more, and then all of a sudden it ceased—and I was feeling as upright as a trivet.
+I thought it was all over and finished and sometimes we seemed to go through such a grueling, I didn’t see as how we could stand any more, and then, all of a sudden, it ceased and I was feeling as upright as a trivet.
 A moment before I’d been dead beat and hot; oh, hot and thirsty with the most awful headache.
-The noise of battle fairly shattered me to bits, but then all of a sudden I was cool and fit and fresh as a daisy, and perky as could be, just looking on and hearing the noise, but not feeling shattered by it.
+The noise of battle fairly shattered me to bits, but then, all of a sudden, I was cool and fit and fresh as a daisy, and perky as could be, just looking on and hearing the noise, but not feeling shattered by it.
 I couldn’t believe I was a “gonner.”
 I saw my body just holed all over, and yet I couldn’t believe it.
 I think I tried to pull it away from the gun, but there were others on top and beside me all in a heap.
 We’d got a direct hit all right.

 “Yes, I did,” ses he, all angry now and red in the face, “and, wot’s more, we are going to do it.
 We are fit enough, aren’t we?
 Come on.”
-So I heaved to again, thinking he’d gone crazy but that it was better to humour him.
-So we tried again, and now I begun to see things—not the efforts we was making with our hands, if you follow me, but the Captain, he seemed to be sending out power some way, he was that determined, and I saw him as you might imagine a Call Up station on the wireless (if you could see one) and the answer came not through his fingers but through himself.
+So I heaved to again, thinking he’d gone crazy but that it was better to humor him.
+So we tried again, and now I begun to see things—not the efforts we was making with our hands, if you follow me, but the Captain; he seemed to be sending out power some way, he was that determined, and I saw him as you might imagine a call-up station on the wireless (if you could see one) and the answer came not through his fingers but through himself.

 Lots of shadowy people came round us and worked with us, and the gun wasn’t exactly in action, but something was being fired from her.